*More information coming in Spring 2022.*

-The 2021 Virtual Summer Research Laboratory Orientation Guide is now available at https://guides.library.illinois.edu/OrientationtoSRL
+The 2022 Summer Research Laboratory Orientation Guide coming in June 2022.

-Library Information and Services During the Virtual Summer Research Laboratory:
+Library Information and Services During the Summer Research Laboratory:

-- Virtual research support for general and specialized queries throughout the Summer and beyond.
-VSRL Associates may also request a personalized bibliographic session with the Slavic Reference Service through Zoom.
+- Research support for general and specialized queries throughout the Summer and beyond.
+SRL Associates may also request a personalized bibliographic session with the Slavic Reference Service in-person or through Zoom.

 - Access to digital and database collections of our Library for an extended period.